Ronan Dupont

 This research led me to carry out advanced numerical and mathematical developments, which resulted in a low-complexity version of our code.
 The morphodynamic code we developed proved to be very valuable from a phenomenological point of view.
 It successfully reproduced physical phenomena, such as the creation of sedimentary bars, that no other models had achieved.
 The code has been designed to be coupled to any hydrodynamic model.

-Additionally, I am applying the Virtual Element Method (VEM) to the Helmholtz equation, a key equation for modeling wave propagation in various contexts.
+In parallel, I am applying the Virtual Element Method (VEM) to the Helmholtz equation, a key equation for modeling wave propagation in various contexts.
 The VEM allows for highly flexible mesh handling, which is particularly advantageous in complex geometries.